 The Big Idea team works closely with universities to create a tailored community partnership, integrating our resources as appropriate for each institution.
 Students are set with a challenge: to explore an area of disadvantage and propose a business case for an appropriate social enterprise.
 Their idea can be designed to work as a start-up or in conjunction with an existing not-for-profit organisation.

 To support students in this challenge, The Big Issue has drawn on the rich expertise of our management and networks.
-We offer a series of live webinars that guide students through the basics of business planning, delve into case studies, and inspire students’ personal and professional development.
-Webinar recordings are accessible through the website.
+We offer a series of online workshops and exclusive podcast episodes featuring interviews with thought leaders from The Big Issue and a range of other businesses.
+These workshops and conversations will guide students through the basics of business planning, delve into case studies, and inspire students’ personal and professional development.

 The student section of our website guides students through the arguments for, and critiques of, the social enterprise sector, sharing business analysis tools and business planning templates, along with a wider set of suggested readings about social enterprise and related topics.
-Our Facebook group is the basis for our alumnus of engaged students, and a place for us to share news.
+Our Facebook group is the basis for our alumnus of engaged students, and a place for us to share news and reminders.